codersclub/emlog.ml/docs/template.md

 ## Template engine

-emlog does not use any other third-party template engine and directly uses PHP's native syntax tags to embed HTML to generate dynamic pages.
+Emlog does not use any other third-party template engine and directly uses PHP's native syntax tags to embed HTML to generate dynamic pages.
 This not only reduces the learning burden of developers, but also greatly improves page loading and rendering efficiency.

 ```php
 // embedded variables